ravi-devarakonda/oke-autoscaler/README.md

 If using a Kubernetes CronJob scheduled on an OKE cluster to manage the invocation of the autoscaler function, the CronJob should be scheduled to run on a different OKE node pool than the node pool being managed by the autoscaler function.

->**Credits**: This repo is a copy of an existing repo written by Oracle.
-This is merely an attempt to make this available to everyone who's using OCI.
-All credits for the code and other artifacts, which are part of this repo go to the original developers in Oracle.

 >**Disclaimer**: This is a personal repository.
-All code, views or opinions represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.<br>
+All views or opinions represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.<br>
 <br>*Also **please note**, resources deployed using these example scripts do incur charges.
 Make sure to terminate the deployed resources/services after your tests, to save/minimize your bills*